Trinity United Church of Christ: 1961 through 1966: under Kenneth B. Smith

-Trinity marks its beginning on December 3, 1961, when twelve middle-class Black families, most of whom were descendants of migrants to Chicago during The Great Migration of African Americans, met for worship in a Chicago elementary school gymnasium.
-Prior to the recent migration of whites to the suburbs, Blacks had found it extremely difficult to move into middle-class surroundings in Chicago due to segregated housing patterns and homeownership discrimination (also see Racial steering).
+On December 3, 1961, twelve middle-class black families, most descendants of migrants to Chicago during The Great Migration of African Americans, met for worship in a Chicago elementary school.
+Prior to the recent migration of whites to the suburbs, blacks had found it extremely difficult to move into middle-class surroundings in Chicago due to segregated housing patterns and homeownership discrimination (also see Racial steering).
 At the time of the 3 December meeting, Chicago's Halsted Street marked "the color line".

-Trinity's first pastor, Kenneth B. Smith, had been appointed by the Chicago Congregational Christian Association of the United Church of Christ (formed only in 1957) to expand the denomination toward southern Chicago, where Blacks had recently begun to migrate from the "Black Belt" of Chicago's South Side to the more southerly urban areas whites had recently abandoned for the suburbs.
-The expressed vision of the Association was to raise up a church for middle-class Blacks, who would later merge with a congregation of suburban whites and have white and Black co-pastors; in other words, an explicitly integrationist aim.
-Two successful African-American Congregational churches, Good Shepherd and Park Manor, had been started earlier in the 20th century some distance to the north in the older South Side neighborhoods, so officials were probably expecting Trinity to emulate those previous developments.
-Smith came to the new church project, in fact, from an associate pastorate at Park Manor.
+Trinity's first pastor, Kenneth B. Smith, was appointed by the Chicago Congregational Christian Association of the United Church of Christ (formed only in 1957) to expand the denomination toward southern Chicago, where blacks had recently begun to migrate from the "Black Belt" of Chicago's South Side to the more southerly urban areas whites had recently abandoned for the suburbs.
+The expressed vision of the association was to have a church for middle-class blacks, who would later merge with a congregation of suburban whites and have white and black co-pastors; in other words, an explicitly integrationist aim.
+Two successful African-American Congregational churches, Good Shepherd and Park Manor, had been started earlier in the twentieth century some distance to the north in the older South Side neighborhoods, so officials were probably expecting Trinity to emulate those previous developments.
+Smith came to the new church from an associate pastorate at Park Manor.

-Although the vision was bold for the time, and although a similar vision had been followed by other pockets of Blacks both inside and outside of Chicago, it at the same time produced apprehension within Trinity's upwardly mobile Blacks, since some Blacks in Chicago had had their homes burned for transgressing the color line.
-Moreover, the vision failed to address the many Blacks who were still unable to reach upward mobility—those still on the South Side, those in the projects on the other side of Halsted Street, Blacks who did not figure into the Association's vision because they were not considered "the right kind of black people".
+Although the vision was bold for the time, and a similar vision had been followed by other pockets of blacks both inside and outside of Chicago, it the same time produced apprehension within Trinity's upwardly mobile blacks, since some blacks in Chicago had had their homes burned for transgressing the color line.
+Moreover, the vision failed to address the many blacks who were still unable to reach upward mobility—those still on the South Side, those in the projects on the other side of Halsted Street, blacks who did not figure into the Association's vision because they were not considered "the right kind of black people".